BlackPhlox/bevy_osc/README.md

 <a href="https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md#main-branch-tracking"><img src="https://img.shields.io/badge/Bevy%20tracking-released%20version-lightblue" alt="tracking bevy release branch"></a>
 </div>
 </br>

-A plugin that uses [nannou_osc](https://github.com/nannou-org/nannou/tree/master/nannou_osc) that allows you to send (not yet implemented) and receive osc data for all who wants to control bevy from other programs or controllers.
+A plugin that uses [nannou_osc](https://github.com/nannou-org/nannou/tree/master/nannou_osc) that allows you to send and receive osc data for all who wants to control bevy from other programs or controllers.

 # Setup